 - Impulsive or aggressive behavior

-One of the most frequently reported long-term effects of Xanax on the brain is memory impairment.
+One of the most frequently reported long-term side effects of Xanax on the brain is memory impairment.
 This deficit is usually mild and primarily affects short-term recollection, but can last for a long time.
-It is believed that Xanax and memory loss are related due to an inability to concentrate and retain information while taking this drug.
+It is believed that the drug and memory loss are related due to an inability to concentrate and retain information while taking this drug.

 Another long-term effect of alprazolam on the brain is sedation.
 This depressive action is amplified when benzodiazepines and alcohol are consumed together.
 For this reason, it is not advisable to drink alcoholic beverages while on treatment with sedative medications.

 Taking Xanax during pregnancy is dangerous for the developing fetus.
 In fact, the FDA has even stated that Alprazolam can cause an increased risk of congenital abnormalities when it is given to a pregnant woman during the first trimester.
 This means that Xanax and pregnancy congenital disabilities can be correlated.
 Women who do not want their children to experience congenital disabilities should avoid taking alprazolam while pregnant.